wangkaiwd/cli-start/docs/index.md

 * each option can have a short flag(single character) and a long name, separated by a comma or space or vertical bar('|')

 ### Problems
+handle path: can employ environment variables file ?
 * file path change after build (configuration file ?)
 * how to get app root path accurately
+* `pnpm` arguments for script and for itself